openrewrite/rewrite-migrate-java/README.md

 implementation to their builds.**

-To muddy the waters further, the governance of the Java Platform, Enterprise Edition, was transferred to the Eclipse foundation and was renamed to Jakarta EE.
+To muddy the waters further, the governance of the Java Platform, Enterprise Edition, was transferred to the Eclipse Foundation and was renamed to Jakarta EE.
 The Jakarta EE 8 release (the first under the Jakarta name) maintains the `javax.xml.bind` package namespace whereas Jakarta EE 9 is the first release where the package namespace was changed to `jakarta.xml.bind`:

 ## Java Architecture for XML Binding (JAXB)

 Java Architecture for XML Binding (JAXB) provides a framework for mapping XML documents to/from a Java representation of those documents.
-The specification/implementation of this library that is bundled with older versions of the JDK are part of the Java EE specification, prior to being moved to the Jakarta project.
-It can be confusing because Java EE 8 and Jakarta EE 8 provide exactly the same specification (they use the same javax.xml.bind namespace), and there are two different reference implementations for the specification.
+The specification/implementation of this library that is bundled with older versions of the JDK was part of the Java EE specification before it was moved to the Jakarta project.
+It can be confusing because Java EE 8 and Jakarta EE 8 provide exactly the same specification (they use the same `javax.xml.bind` namespace), and there are two different reference implementations for the specification.

 | Jakarta EE Version | XML Binding Artifact                        | Package Namespace | Description                   |